Prepare for a career in Teaching

 - Teacher Education Bachelor in Applied Science (BAS) (Part-Time Cohort, Early Childhood Education)

-In addition to Tuition & Fees, the following student expenses are required:
+In addition to Tuition & Fees, the following student expenses may be required, depending on the practicum site:

 - Fingerprinting: $10-$25 (location prices vary) AND